aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

 ## SOLID Design

-SOLID is a collection of five principles introduced by Robert C. Martin:
+SOLID is a collection of five principles introduced by Robert C. Martin.
+We shall first describe the principles and then relate them to the preceding case study.

  1. **Single Responsibility Principle**